collabserver/collabserver-network/README.md

 ## Build instructions
 Collab is compiled as a static library.
-You must link `collab-common` and `zmq` to your executable to use the collab-common lib.
+If built manually, you must link with `zmq` and `collabcommon` and include the `msgpack/include` folder (Header only).

 ### Build types
 - CMake build types (ex: `-DCMAKE_BUILD_TYPE=Debug`):